Garage Overflow Storage

 What is garage overflow storage?

-Garage overflow storage is the household overflow that moves into the garage when closets, cabinets, laundry rooms, spare rooms, or entry areas run out of space.
+Garage overflow storage is the extra household storage that moves into the garage when closets, cabinets, spare rooms, laundry areas, or indoor storage spaces run out of room.
 It often includes backstock, seasonal items, guest supplies, donation bags, sports gear, and backup household gear.

 What should go in garage overflow storage?